-BComm (Queen's); MBA & PhD (Harvard) Associate Professor of Strategic Management and International Business
+BComm (Queen's); MBA & PhD (Harvard) Associate Professor of Strategic Management/ Policy and International Business

-Yigang Pan BA & MA (Beijing, China); MPhil & PhD (Columbia)
+Yigang Pan

-Professor of Marketing
+BA & MA (Beijing, China); MPhil & PhD (Columbia) Professor of Marketing

 Graduates of the International Business specialization follow career paths to Canadian and foreign corporations, banks and governments, and develop the management skills required to do business in an international environment.
 To enhance their employment possibilities, students are encouraged to combine other specializations with international business (e.g. international business with a marketing focus).
-Students interested in International Business may wish to consider applying for the Schulich Certificate in International Management (CIM), completing Work Placement in the Global Context (SB IBUS 4100 3.00) and applying to participate in the Study Abroad academic exchange.
+Students interested in International Business may wish to consider applying for the Schulich Certificate in International Management (CIM), doing the Work Placement (SB IBUS 4100 3.00. and applying to participate in the Study Abroad academic exchange.
 As Canada's Global Business School, Schulich has partnerships with many of the world's leading management schools.